 Various methods are used in the didactic setting.
 These include:

-Lecture Series: 300 topics in family medicine are covered over the course of three years.
+Lecture Series: 300 topics in family medicine are covered over the course of three years in a case-based, team format.

 EBM Roundup: dedicated to the mastery of high-level evidence related to the top conditions seen in FM, the discussion of practice-changing POEMs and the skill of locating and using best evidence at the point of care .